zinzy/zinzy.website-v2/_notes/Contact.md

 - meta
 - information
 ---
 Great that you want to send me an email.
-I usually respond within 2-3 days.
+I don't send my email every day, but I'll read it.
 Make it good!